Elio-Rico/localforecastrep/README.md

-# local_foreign_forecasters
+# Do Local Forecasters Have Better Information?
-Replication files for paper "Do Local Forecasters Have Better Information?"
+This repository contains the replication files for the paper "Do Local Forecasters Have Better Information?"
+(Benhima & Bolliger, 2025)